 Understand the impact.
 No matter what decision you make about your wedding, it's yours to make and you should make the best choice for you.
 Many couples, for example, are choosing to elope (with an officiant at a distance) and others are hosting virtual weddings for their families and friends.
 There are many more routes to take.
 All options have varying impacts, though, and it's important to be aware and realistic as you make your decisions.
 If you reschedule, for example, understand that you may not receive a full refund from some vendors/venues.
 It depends on your vendors and the contracts you signed.
 However, it’s important to be aware that it may not be possible for businesses to completely bend for all couples in this situation—especially as this affects so many couples.
 Talk to your team, they will help you!

 Develop a backup plan.
 Right now, you may need a backup plan.
 Can't postpone?
 OK, what's the new plan?
 Can you postpone?
 OK, who do you alert?
+Should you send a change the date?
 Can your vendors transfer their services to a later date (for a potential fee)?
 Can you host your wedding with a few guests missing?
 Aren't sure about any of this?
 That's OK.
 Again, it’s all about your personal situation.
 This is when expert guidance from your wedding planning team comes in.
 We know you want a clear answer for your specific situation and your vendors and planner are the best resources for that.

 Again, we really do understand how hard this must feel.
 Your safety is our top priority and we want to support you in every way that we can.

 Contact Zola customer support.
 We’re part of your wedding planning team, too.
 For specific inquiries about registry items/orders, invites and paper orders, wedding boutique orders, and other general wedding planning questions, please contact our customer support team.
 Email us at email@example.com.